alfonsotames/seraph/doc/index.rst

 The Seraph L432KC is a breakout board for the little but mighty STM32L432KC ultra low power Cortex M4 MCU.
-With its three bright RGB leds and user/BOOT0 button, it's been especially designed for learning Zephyr and to be easily integrated into your projects.
+With its three bright RGB leds and user/BOOT0 button, it's been especially designed for learning Zephyr and to be easily integrated in your projects.

-The STM32L432KC shines for its low power consumption, so we chose to power it with an STLQ020 ultra-low quiescent current LDO power supply that can source up to 200 mA and consumes a mere 100μA at a 200mA load and only 300 nA at no load!
+The STM32L432KC shines for its low power consumption, so we chose to power it up with an STLQ020 ultra-low quiescent current LDO power supply that can source up to 200 mA and consumes a mere 100μA at its peak 200mA load and only 300 nA at no load!

-The USB data lines are ESD protected through the USBLC6-2SC6 from ST. The Vin voltage input is reverse polarity protected and there is also a 500 mA resettable fuse to protect the USB/VIN power source from overcurrents.
+USB ESD protection is provided through an USBLC6-2SC6 from ST. The Vin voltage input is reverse polarity protected and there is also a 500 mA resettable fuse to protect the USB/VIN power lines from overcurrents.

-Last but not least, We have included big, high quality and confortable buttons for BOOT (white) and RESET (black) functions that go easy on your fingers and lets you put the SERAPH board on DFU mode quickly without the need of jumpers or connecting-disconnecting the USB cable.
+Last but not least, we've included big, high quality and comfortable buttons for BOOT (white) and RESET (black) that go easy on your fingers and lets you put the SERAPH board on DFU mode quickly without the need of jumpers or  connecting and disconnecting the USB cable.

-The STM32 built-in DFU bootloader lets the user program the device without an external hardware programmer while saving valuable flash memory for user applications.
-Not a single kb is wasted on the integrated bootloader.
+The STM32 built-in DFU bootloader lets the device be programmed without the use of an external hardware programmer while saving valuable flash memory for user applications.
+Not a single kb is wasted!
 Just press the user button (BOOT0) while holding RESET in a fast and simple finger movement and the green led will light indicating DFU mode.

 - STM32L432KC MCU in UFQFPN32 package